-What Can a Handyman Do in Cabarrus, North Carolina?
+What Can a Handyman Do Without a License in Cabarrus, North Carolina?

 In Cabarrus County (Concord/Kannapolis area) a “handyman” typically can work without a North Carolina general contractor license only when each job is under the state’s general-contractor threshold (generally $40,000) and the work does not enter licensed trades (electrical/plumbing/HVAC/fire sprinkler) that require their own state licenses.
 Even when exempt from a contractor license, you still must follow local permitting (building inspections) and zoning/home-occupation rules, and you may need to register for NC tax accounts (sales & use/withholding) depending on what you sell and whether you have employees.